 In the second case, the associate degree serves as a kind of transfer degree.
 Transfer degrees are usually less career-focused than terminal/occupational degrees.
 They enable you to transfer into a a full, 4-year program in the same or another institution.
 In this sense the associated degree can be used as a stepping stone for further education and allows students to test the waters before committing to a longer academic parcours.

-Currently we are offering two Associate Degrees for you to choose from:
+Currently we are offering one Associate Degree: